adrianrusu16/canopy-api/docs/architecture.md

 ## Status

 Approved design.
-Implementation planning is the next step.
+The `canopy.v1` protobuf contract is canonical and Canopy is consuming the generated BSR SDK.
+Native identity, auth abuse controls, and the durable profile/history/library/likes/preferences/playlist auth boundary are partially wired in Canopy; Google login/linking and full PandaEngine adoption remain follow-up work.

 ## Purpose